Create magnificent patterns using only light!

-Carefully review the general safety advice in the instruction book before starting the experiment.
+- Carefully review the general safety advice on the back of the box cover before starting the experiment.

 Flip the sheet of phosphorescent paper to shield the glossy side from light.